HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

 Another ~46% use gzip, which has been a de-facto standard method on the web for a long time, and still provides a decent compression ratio, but it's not the best algorithm today.
-Finally, only ~14% use Brotli - a modern compression format that provides an even better ratio and is supported [in all modern browsers](https://caniuse.com/brotli).
+Finally, only ~14% use Brotli - a modern compression format that provides an even better ratio and is supported <a hreflang="en" href="https://caniuse.com/brotli">in all modern browsers</a>.
 In fact, Brotli is supported in every browser that has WebAssembly support too, so there's no reason not to use them together.

 ### Can we improve compression?